 As a trained family physician, Angela can prescribe her patients the proper medication to aid them with their sexual problems.
 However, as an intimacy coach, she also offers therapy to patients whose issues might not manifest themselves physically.

-“I guess I’ve a dual-function,” she laughs.
+“I guess I’ve a dual-function,” the sex therapist laughs.

-She also has clients who have difficulty having sex with their partners because they have become so accustomed to masturbating while watching porn.
+In her job as a Sex therapist, she also has clients who have difficulty having sex with their partners because they have become so accustomed to masturbating while watching porn.